 Some research suggests that babies who receive this type of parenting experience a boost of oxytocin that makes them seek more contact with their mother, further strengthening their bond.

 These effects aren’t limited to biological mothers.
-Researchers in one 2014 study found that oxytocin has a similar effect in foster mothers and adoptive parents.
+Researchers in found that oxytocin has a similar effect in foster mothers and adoptive parents.